GWphua/aws-notes/README.md

   4. Control of outbound network
 - All inbound traffic is blocked by default
 - All outbound traffic is authorized by default
-- Security groups are locked down to a region/VPC combination
+- Security groups are locked down to a region / Virtual Private Cloud combination
 - Lives _outside_ the EC2 instance
   - If traffic is blocked, the EC2 instance cannot see the inbound network
 - Common errors for EC2 instances: